Lectures on LHC Physics: QCD

-Numerically we can compute this distribution in two ways: one way corresponds to the first line in Eq.(\ref{eq:ps_integ2}) and means numerically evaluating the $y_2 \cdots y_N$ integrations and leaving out the $y_1$ integration.
+We can compute this distribution numerically in two ways: one way corresponds to the first line in Eq.\eqref{eq:ps_integ2} and means evaluating the $y_2 \cdots y_d$ integrations and leaving out the $y_1$ integration.
 The result will be a function of $y_1$ which we then evaluate at different points $y_1^0$.

-The second and much more efficient option corresponds to the second line of Eq.(\ref{eq:ps_integ2}), with the delta distribution defined for discretized $y_1$.
+The second and much more efficient option corresponds to the second line of Eq.\eqref{eq:ps_integ2}, with the delta distribution defined for discretized $y_1$.
 First, we define an array with the size given by the number of bins in the $y_1$ integration.
-Then, for each $y_1$ value of the complete $y_1 \cdots y_N$ integration we decide where the value $y_1$ goes in this array and add $f(\vec{y})$ to the corresponding column.
+Then, for each $y_1$ value of the complete $y_1 \cdots y_d$ integration we decide where the value $y_1$ goes in this array and add $f(\vec{y})$ to the corresponding column.
 Finally, we print these columns as a function of $y_1$ to see the distribution.
-This set of columns is referred to as a \underline{histogram} and can be produced using publicly available routines.
+This set of columns is referred to as a \underline{histogram} and can be produced using publicly available software.
 This histogram approach does not sound like much, but imagine we want to compute a distribution $d\sigma/dp_T$, where $p_T(\vec{y})$ is a complicated function of the integration variables and kinematic phase space cuts.
 We then simply evaluate

 numerically and read off the $p_T$ distribution as a side product of the calculation of the total rate.
 Histograms mean that computing a total cross section numerically we can trivially extract all distributions in the same process.